KARTHIK-SRINIVAS47/smartKJU/README.md

 - Security Features
 - Full privacy protection for customers
-- Role-based access control (Customer/Support Agent/Admin)
+- Role-based access control
-- Secure email and notification integration
+- Secure integration
 - Prevention of unauthorized access or data leaks
 - Encrypted storage of all sensitive data